A Better Place to Put Your Cash Cushion in 2025: The Betterment Emergency Fund

 In the investing world, bonds are generally considered the lower risk bet in comparison to stocks.
 They’re called “fixed income assets” because your interest is more or less guaranteed by the government and corporations who issue them.

-Here’s why I was intrigued: Betterment marketed this investing goal as a good place to grow your emergency fund.
+Here’s why I was interested: Betterment marketed this investing goal as a good place to grow your emergency fund.
 Up until that point, I had never heard of a company (or anyone) using an investment account for an emergency fund (beyond the idea that your Roth IRA principal actually serves as a back-up emergency fund because you can withdraw it anytime penalty-free).

 But to strategically use an investment account to grow a large sum of cash that could help combat inflation?
 Sounds like a winner to me.